FusedVR/chainauth-docs/documentation/docs/tutorials/unitysdk.md

 ### Player Address

-As mentioned above, the player's authenticated wallet address is stored within the token.
+As mentioned above, the player's authenticated wallet address is stored within the authentication token.
 To make it easier to get the player's address, a wrapper function is provided.

 ```csharp
 string address = mngr.GetAddress(); //get the wallet address used for authentication